Glenties: Politics

-Around Glenties
+Places of interest

 Glenties is situated at the meeting of two glens, and two rivers; the Owenea and Stranaglough.

+St. Connell's church

-One of its most striking buildings is its unusual church, St Connell's, which was built in 1974 to replace the old church.
+One of the most unusual buildings in the area is St Connell's church, which was built in 1974 to replace the old church.
 The building has a flat roof sloping to the ground at a sharp angle.
 The original bell from the first church is still used today in the newer church.
 St. Connell is the patron saint of the parish.
-Liam McCormack won a European Award for its design in 1974.
+Liam McCormack won a European Award for the design of the church in 1974.

-Tourism

 Patrick MacGill statue

 A memorial to the 'Navvy Poet', Patrick MacGill, who was born in Glenties, is located on the bridge over the river in the centre of town.

 St. Connell's Museum

-St. Connell's Museum and Heritage Center has a good collection of local history artefacts, including some from the famine.
+St. Connell's Museum and Heritage Center houses a collection of local history artefacts, including some from the famine era.
 The museum is named after St. Connell Caol, who founded a monastic settlement on Inishkeel Island in the 6th century.
-The museum also has a display about Cardinal Patrick O'Donnell, mementoes from the filming of Dancing at Lughnasa, and an extensive display about the County Donegal Railways Joint Committee.
-It also has a reading room with a good collection of local historic records.
+The museum also has a display about Cardinal Patrick O'Donnell, mementoes from the filming of Dancing at Lughnasa, and a display about the County Donegal Railways Joint Committee.
+It also has a reading room which contains local historic records.